 For DIYers, avatars are the perfect solution.
-They immediately get users the help they need, whether it's answering product or service questions, helping them chose the right healthcare coverage, guiding them through a biometric device reading, or even showing them how to file a report with law enforcement.
+They immediately get users the help they need, whether it's answering product or service questions, helping them choose the right healthcare coverage, guiding them through a biometric device reading, or even showing them how to file a report with law enforcement.
 (Yes, we actually did that.)

 In independent studies, research at both Stanford University and the University of Southern California has proven that interactive characters:

-To prove the point even further, several of our clients have reported a high level of success in acheiving their goals -- whether patient outcomes, member enrollments, product and service ratings, employee benefit support or staff and overhead reductions.
+To prove the point even further, several of our clients have reported a high level of success in acheiving their goals -- whether patient outcomes, member enrollments, product and service ratings, employee benefit support, or staff and overhead reductions.
 In one case, we reduced Call Center costs by over 30%.
 For another, we improved call center deflection from 15% to 81% within 6 months of implementating our avatars.
 To find out more, please accept our invitation to get in touch.

 What holds everything together is dedication to a shared goal — to integrate empathy into cognitive computing, and to create genuinely caring avatars who can build trusting, enduring relationships.

 But as a result, technologies considered cutting edge are commonplace for us.
 AI, NLP, ASR, TTS, Emotion Recognition, Unity Animation, WebGL, the profound cognitive computing power of IBM Watson, these are our workbench standards.
-With even more breakthroughs in the works, it all illustrates IDAvatars' vision and drive — what else can an avatar do to help people in need, and what new technology is out there, or needs to be developed, to help them do it.
+With even more breakthroughs in the works, it all illustrates iDAvatars' vision and drive — what else can an avatar do to help people in need, and what new technology is out there, or needs to be developed, to help them do it.

 » Read More Norrie Daroga – Founder & CEO